 Veterans Court is located at the in the Criminal Justice Complex in West Palm Beach.
 It is a judicially-monitored program of treatment and rehabilitation services for qualifying veterans.
 Upon entering Veterans Court, the client will undergo an evaluation for a determination of services needed.
 Services include treatment for substance abuse and mental health issues, as well as providing housing solutions for the homeless.
 Most Veterans Court personnel are veterans themselves and the atmosphere is significantly less stressful than typical criminal courtrooms.
 Many clients are assigned mentors: a volunteer veteran who is available to talk about issues that arise and serve as a helpful spokesperson for the veteran with court personnel.
 More information regarding Veteran’s Court may be found on the 15th Judicial Circuit website at https://www.15thcircuit.com/services/veterans

-There is a single Veterans Court Judge.
-The Public Defender’s Office one attorney dedicated to handling all qualifying clients in the division.
+There is a single Veterans Court judge.
+The Public Defender’s Office has one attorney dedicated to handling all qualifying clients in the division.
 The Veterans Court attorney works to negotiate pre-trial intervention or probation settlements for clients.